yaahc/rustconf/error-handling-isnt-all-about-errors.md

    	var</pre>

-Notes: And finally we have an error report including all the context we need to pinpoint what went wrong.
+Notes: And finally we have an error report including all the context we need to pinpoint what went wrong _and_ why.

-Hopefully this makes it clear how benefitial it can be to keep errors and context separate.
+Hopefully this makes it clear how benefitial just a little context can be for error reports.

+Next slide: so by now you should know all the tools built into the language, and have an idea of how to combine them to write error reports.
+So lets look at the ecosystem at large to see what open source libraries we can use to help us with these 5 forms of error handling.

 ---